aimeos/laravel-cms/docs/jsonapi-introduction.md

 : Number of the slice that should be fetched starting from "1" up to the total number of available pages (see the [pagination respone for details](#paged-results))

 size
 : Number of items that should be fetched with a minimum value of "1" and a maximum value of "100".
-The default values are "15" for pages and "50" for contents
+The default values are "15" for pages and "50" for elements

 To get item 25 to 50 from the `pages` endpoint use: